-- AMES (V4.0) models a fully operational two-settlement system that includes an active daily real-time market (RTM) cleared by means of an ISO-managed SCED optimization as well as an active daily day-ahead market (DAM) with unit commitments and a dispatch schedule for next-day operations determined by means of ISO-managed SCUC/SCED optimizations.
-The RTM and DAM are separately settled each day by means of locational marginal pricing (LMP).
+- AMES (V4.0) models a daily day-ahead market (DAM) with GenCo unit commitments as well as a GenCo dispatch schedule for next-day operations determined by means of an ISO-managed SCUC/SCED optimization.
+This daily SCUC/SCED optimization is based on Load Serving Entity (LSE) demand bids and GenCo supply offers.
+The DAM is settled each day by means of locational marginal pricing (LMP).

-- AMES (V4.0) includes interfaces to fast efficient Pyomo/PSST solvers for implementing DAM SCUC/SCED and RTM SCED optimizations.
+- AMES (V4.0) includes an interface to a fast efficient Pyomo/PSST solver for implementing the daily DAM SCUC/SCED optimization.

-- AMES (V4.0) permits spinning reserve requirements to be included in its DAM SCUC/SCED and RTM SCED optimization formulations.
+- AMES (V4.0) permits spinning reserve requirements to be included in the daily DAM SCUC/SCED optimization.